Coins of the Rhodesian pound: Pre-UDI colonial coinage

 These coins are interesting in two respects.
 First, Rhodesia was the first of two countries to utilise Arnold Machin's portrait of Queen Elizabeth II on pre-decimal coinage (the other country was The Gambia in 1966 and 1970).
-Secondly, the coins were dual-denominated (with 5c, 10c, 20c and 25c).
+Secondly, the coins were dual-denominated (with 5c, 10c, 20c and 25c, representing their equivalents in South African rand).
 This was not only to familiarise the public with the decimal system, but also to allow the coins to remain legal tender after the forthcoming change over to decimal currency.

 All these coins had the title of Queen Elizabeth II in English, rather than in Latin, as had been the case on the coins of Rhodesia and Nyasaland and Southern Rhodesia.

 Tommy Sasseen was the designer of the reverses of these coins - and the designer of both sides of the coins of the Rhodesian dollar as well.